 “I was on the phone with Tom Hanes a few minutes ago.
-Global Mart is saying the processing facility is run by an unaffiliated contractor, they’ve got nothing to do with it.”
+Global Mart is saying the processing facility is run by an unaffiliated contractor.
+They have no oversight whatsoever.”

 “That’s a load of crap.
-We have a dead agent in the chopper.”
+There’s a dead agent in the chopper.”

 “You and I both know it’s BS, but we’ll need to let the investigators sort things out.
 Blue chip corporation or not, someone has criminal liability for Doyle’s death.”

 “We never expected to see KTs armed with laser weapons,” says Hoage.
 “The only place we’ve seen weapons like that before was on the sleeping UGRs, and the KT truck drivers in Calexico.”